deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 Each consequence needs its own error handling, retries, and fault tolerance.

 There is a subtler problem too.
-Order creation may not happen in just one place, so the same list of consequences has to be repeated at every call site, and the paths quietly drift apart when one of them is forgotten.
+Placing an order may not happen in just one place, so the same list of consequences has to be repeated at every call site, and the paths quietly drift apart when one of them is forgotten.

 There must be a better way to handle this.
 To get there, we must first ask:

 > What happened, and who needs to know?

-And then model this business logic in a single place within our domain.
+And then record the domain fact in one place, allowing each consequence to react to it independently.

 ## Domain events describe facts